11 free (or almost free) things to do with your kids this summer

 Live and learn

-A night (or day) at the museum: Take advantage of your museum memberships!
-Instead of checking out a specific exhibit, ask if the museum has kids’ activities.
+A night (or day) at the museum: Take advantage of those museum memberships that have probably languished over the past couple of years.
+Instead of checking out a specific exhibit, ask if the museum has kids’ activities—especially outdoor ones.
 (Most do.)
 If not, plan a scavenger hunt that sends your little explorers hunting for objects around the museum.
 For younger kids, the tasks can be as simple as, “Find a sculpture of a baby.”
 For older kids, the challenges can be more complex: “Find three lion paintings that are more than 100 years old.”
+Many museums are using timed-entry passes, so it pays to plan ahead.

-Hit the stacks: This may be an “aha” revelation for some people: Local libraries offer tons of free or cheap events and hands-on activities, from arts and crafts to live music to story time to themed book clubs.
+Hit the stacks: This may be an “aha” revelation for some people: Local libraries offer tons of free or cheap events and hands-on activities, from arts and crafts to live music to storytime to themed book clubs.
 Plus: free access to computers—and air conditioning.
-And, of course, books.
-Don’t forget your library cards.
+And the stars of the show: books!
+Make sure your local branch is open with regular hours—and don’t forget your library cards.

 Get out of the house